 The Department of Special Collections at the University of California, Santa Barbara holds the papers of the American composer and pianist Mildred Couper, one of the first musicians to experiment with quarter-tone music.
-She was born in Buenos Aires, Argentina and was educated in Italy, France and Germany.
+She was born in Buenos Aires, Argentina and was educated in Italy, France, and Germany.
 She was married to American expatriate artist Richard Hamilton Couper and spent her early married life in Rome, Italy.
-At the outbreak of World War One she and her family fled to New York City.
-In New York she taught piano for nine years at the David Mannes Music School before moving to California in 1927 where she established a studio in Santa Barbara.
+At the outbreak of World War I she and her family fled to New York City.
+In New York she taught piano for nine years at the David Mannes Music School before moving in 1927 to California, where she established a studio in Santa Barbara.
 In Santa Barbara she started her quarter-tone experiments.
-The first work in this medium was the ballet, Xanadu, which was performed in the production of Eugene O’Neill’s Marco Millions in the Lobero Theatre.
-Besides quarter-tone works, Mildred Couper wrote incidental music for plays at the Lobero, and also a Dance-Opera And on Earth Peace, to words by Scottish-Argentine artist Malcolm Thurburn.
+The first work in this medium was the ballet Xanadu, which was performed in the production of Eugene O’Neill’s Marco Millions in the Lobero Theatre.
+Besides quarter-tone works, Mildred Couper wrote incidental music for plays at the Lobero, and also a Dance-Opera, And on Earth Peace, to words by Scottish-Argentine artist Malcolm Thurburn.

 Further information can be found on the website "Mildred Cooper Couper (1887-1974) Musician and Composer" at http://wingedsun.com/couper-m/.

 For a description of the collection, consult the finding guide in the Online Archive of California (OAC).

 A commercial recording of two of Couper’s pieces was released by Innova Records in 2003.